Tag Archive for: Residential Roof Repair Atlanta

 Avoid costly water damage from your roofing system’s inability to shed rainwater.
 Understanding how a roof sheds rainwater will help you determine what to install or repair to prevent leaks and costly water damages.

-Roofing systems shed water using slope gravity gutters and downspouts
+Roofing systems slope gravity gutters and downspouts

 New Image Roofing Atlanta gathered information on how low-slope (flat) and steep-sloped roofing systems are engineered to shed rainwater.